Panorama X Brings the Legendary Mac Database Back to the Future

 The only problem — and it was a pretty big one — was that for years, Panorama had been increasingly behind the technological curve.
 Panorama 6 wasn’t a 64-bit app, it didn’t support Unicode, it had a homely and old-fashioned user interface, and it suffered from a long list of other limitations that were more and more frustrating for people using recent versions of macOS.
 Developer Jim Rea decided it was time to rebuild the app from the ground up, and it has been a long but rewarding process.
 The new version has virtually all the capabilities of the old one — and many more — without those drawbacks, and in a form that’s both more comfortable to use and far more sustainable.

 I’ve been using beta versions of Panorama X for months, with huge data sets, in the mission-critical environment of running Take Control.
 Although the beta versions contained the usual sorts of bugs one expects in a beta, they never resulted in data loss, and the final release has been solid for me.
-In fact, it’s surprisingly hard to lose data in Panorama X, even if you screw up an entry or deletion, or an operation that affects every record in your database.
+In fact, it’s surprisingly hard to lose data in Panorama X, even if you screw up an entry or deletion, or botch an operation that affects every record in your database.
 I’ve never used a database app with such extensive support for undoing or redoing virtually any action or series of actions.

 Although Panorama X is a fine general-purpose Mac database app, the people most keen to give it a try — yet also perhaps the most circumspect — are undoubtedly long-time Panorama 6 users.
 Panorama X can import Panorama 6 databases quickly and easily, and most work fine without any modification.
 However, because there were some unavoidable differences in Panorama X’s programming language, some procedures created in earlier versions may need updating.
 I found that to be the case with the databases Take Control uses for tracking books, coupons, orders, royalties, and so on: a number of our custom procedures required minor rewriting, and a few forms we use for creating royalty statements had to be adjusted.
 But these were one-time changes, and ProVUE was quick to offer assistance when I ran into confusion.